SteelCompendium/data-bestiary-md-dse/Demon Remasch.md

   - Ranged
   distance: Ranged 10
   target: Self
+  effects:
+  - name: Effect
     effect: 'The remasch can teleport 2 squares then use Abyssal Strike. '
 weakness: Holy 3

 ~~~